 How may China’s experiences in Africa shape Chinese foreign policies and development aid?

 China’s engagements on the African continent span trade and investment, aid- and development support, and other forms of political, economic, social, and cultural activities, within local, domestic, bilateral, regional, and multilateral settings.

 While a growing field of scholarly research cast light on China’s activities in Africa, we ask what these experiences mean for Chinese foreign and development policies.

-What role does Africa play in the evolution of Chinese foreign- and development policy?
+What role does Africa play in the evolution of Chinese foreign- and development aid policies?
 How do Chinese principles, instruments and practices change and when do African experiences matter?

-Yu Zheng is a Professor at the School of International Relations and Public Affairs at the Fudan University in Shanghai
+is Professor at the School of International Relations and Public Affairs at the Fudan University (Shanghai).
+His research covers various topics within Chinese political economy, including a strong focus on China’s economic and development engagements with African countries.

 The seminars are free and open to all.
 It is possible to attend both physically and digitally.

 Please note, that according to the COVID-19 regulations all participants must keep a distance of at least one metre from each other and maintain good hand hygiene.
 We also need to have an overview of who is present at all times, so for those who attend physically, we will register their names and phone numbers and keep it for 10 days.
 You can sign up for the event via

 If you have any respiratory tract symptoms you should stay at home.

 GovernmentZA on Flickr.